 All ties in all matches will be broken by shootoffs immediately following the match except when the competitors involved agree on a different method.
 If a shootoff occurs, the following method will be used, starting on the first standing target in the assigned bank.
-Subsequent shots, if needed, will continue to be fired on the first standing target at a designated turkey, but, if ties remain, will proceed to fire additional shots at turkeys until all ties are resolved.
-For class awards, AA shooters will shootoff on rams, A shooters on chickens and B shooters on pigs.
+Subsequent shots, if needed, will continue to be fired on the first standing target

+- (a) Open, Special Awards, Master and AAA shooters will shoot one shot at a designated turkey, but, if ties remain, will proceed to fire additional shots at turkeys until all ties are resolved.
+For class awards, AA shooters will shootoff on rams, A shooters on chickens and B shooters on pigs. - (b) Alternate methods of tie-breaking may be used.